JDBC Query

 When running multiple queries for an event record, the executor skips the subsequent queries if a query fails.

-You can include a subset of the functions provided with the StreamSets expression language in a query.
+You can include a subset of the functions provided with the IBM StreamSets expression language in a query.
 When entering a query in the executor, press Ctrl + Space Bar to view the list of valid functions you can use.

 Event Generation